joergkrause/nyaf/README.md

 ~~~

 Please note the hash sign (#).
 It's required.
 No code or strategies here, write it by yourself and the enjoy a very small footprint of the supporting code.

+> Pro Tip!
+Import the router definition and use additional fields to create a menu directly from router configuration.

 ### Shadow Dom